zsparal/api-documentation/source/reference/v2/refunds-api/get-refund.rst

 Retrieve a single refund by its ID.
 Note the original payment's ID is needed as well.

-If you do not know the original payment's ID, you can use the :ref:`List refunds <v2/refunds-list>` endpoint.
+If you do not know the original payment's ID, you can use the :doc:`List refunds </reference/v2/refunds-api/list-refunds>` endpoint.

 Parameters
 ----------